geographiliac/University-of-Buffalo/Labs/Graduated-Points/Graduated-Points.md

 Once you are finished, select __save__ and return to the [dataset editor homepage](https://studio.mapbox.com/datasets/).

 Our final map for this tutorial is going to be a graduated point map of rodent incidence rates by council district.
-In order to creat this map, we will need to create centroid points for each of the polygon features.
+In order to create this map, we will need to create centroid points for each of the polygon features.
 We will use QGIS to create the centroid points.

 Download your edited dataset as a GeoJSON by clicking on the <img src="https://github.com/mjdanielson/University-of-Buffalo/blob/master/Labs/Graduated-Points/Images/Symbol.png"> button and selecting download.